 You can use this guide for reference for any EcoFlow portable power station you’re interested in.

 Capacity indicates the maximum amount of electricity a portable power station can store in its battery when fully charged.
 If you allow your portable power station to discharge completely before recharging, the capacity is the maximum amount of electricity you can consume.
 Battery storage capacity is measured in watt-hours (wH) or kilowatt-hours (kWH) — just like you’ll find on your electricity bill.

 Extra Battery indicates if a portable power station’s storage capacity can be expanded by purchasing additional batteries — and by how much.
-Only DELTA 2, DELTA Max, and DELTA Pro portable power stations are currently expandable.
-You can add up to two DELTA Pro Smart Extra Batteries or chain two DELTA Pros together using the Double Voltage Hub to add up to four extra batteries and increase your electricity storage capacity to 25kWh.
+Only EcoFlow DELTA 2, EcoFlow DELTA Max, and EcoFlow DELTA Pro portable power stations are currently expandable.
+You can add up to two EcoFlow DELTA Pro Smart Extra Batteries or chain two EcoFlow DELTA Pros together using the Double Voltage Hub to add up to four extra batteries and increase your electricity storage capacity to 25kWh.